 Pension sharing allows a member’s pension savings to be split at the point of divorce or annulment of a marriage or, for civil partnerships, on dissolution or annulment.
-In these FAQs, to keep things simple we’ll use ‘divorce’ to cover each of these.
+In this article, to keep things simple, we’ll use ‘divorce’ to cover each of these.

 It allows for the physical split of a member’s pension entitlement so that part, or all, of it is transferred to their ex-spouse’s or ex-civil partner’s pension arrangement.
 Therefore, it’s said to allow a ‘clean break’ to be achieved at the point of divorce.
 The reduction in the member’s benefits is known as a ‘pension debit’, and the amount allocated to the ex-spouse or ex-civil partner is known as a ‘pension credit’.
 The ex-spouse or ex-civil partner will often transfer the pension credit to a new or existing pension arrangement but, if the fund being shared is held within an occupational pension scheme, the pension credit can, if the scheme rules allow, be left in the scheme.
 The ex-spouse/civil partner effectively becomes a member of the occupational pension scheme in relation to their share of the pension fund.